Skip to main content

 Startup takes >2 minutes (after download)GPU compilation runs once per container — subsequent starts reuse compiled cache

-Billing not workingVerify BITHUMAN_API_SECRET is set; check logs for [HEARTBEAT] messages
+Billing not workingVerify BITHUMAN_API_SECRET is set and valid

 Avatar image not showingCheck /test-frame — if it returns a valid JPEG, image encoding is working